Zealth-AI/dockprom/README.md

   - prom.backend.zealthlife.com : prometheus on backend
   - grafana.backend.zealthlife.com : grafana on staging

-NOTE: When redeploying, please change the settings for pm2-metrics as per the 5th step above.
+NOTE: When redeploying, please stash and reapply stash to maintain the prometheus.yml or change the settings for pm2-metrics as per the 5th step above.

 dockprom
 ========